 Outdoor restaurant seating will face the plaza, which has a terraced design and a large open space for musical events, public markets, outdoor movies and the like.
 About 3,000 square feet of office space – described as cowork space – would face the mews.
 A small 1,300-square-foot retail bay would face Eighth.
 Three residential live/work units would face Spring at street level.

 Separately, Town Hall is about to close for a long-planned $27 million renovation on the landmarked 1916 former church.
-That work will include full seismic bracing, a new roof and HVAC system (which will add air conditioning), improved acoustics, a new downstairs bar and pub, and a new ADA-accessible west entrance facing the woonerf.
+That work will include full seismic bracing, a new roof and HVAC system (installed by contractors similar to those that handle AC Repair in Raleigh which will add air conditioning), improved acoustics, a new downstairs bar and pub, and a new ADA-accessible west entrance facing the woonerf.

 Weinstein A + U is the architect for Town Hall, Point32 is the owner’s rep and Rafn Co. is the general contractor.